 Collective Worship is extremely important to us.
 Children love to lead worship at our school; each year group plans and carries out whole school worship at least once a year.

 We also take our planning and delivery of worship to St Paul’s Church in the form of ‘School Sundays’.
 Each year group plans and delivers one special collective worship session in St Paul’s Church.
 This School Sunday is often based around a special Christian time and also reflects the children’s learning in school.
 The congregation are often astounded by the children’s ability to deliver such high class worship.
 More importantly, the children thoroughly enjoy being part of our church community.

-As well as being our Chair of Governors, Reverend Grainger also comes in weekly to play Christian hymns and lead assemblies.
+Reverend Grainger comes into school weekly to play Christian hymns and lead assemblies.
 The children enjoy his interactive assemblies which help them to reflect on a range of Christian values which run through our curriculum.

 We are very thankful for our supportive community and will continue to develop our links with St Paul’s Church in the future.